sophilabs/training/car-rental-system.md

 ## Project Information

-This project consists of building a car rental web system where users can upload new clients and rent their cars.
+This project consists of building a car rental web system where users can rent out their cars to clients.
 The system manages three types of entities: Users, Clients, and Cars.
 The system knows the following information about the users: their email, their password (which should be stored securely in the database), and their full name.
 For the clients, the system stores: their name, their drivers license number, and a phone number.